kurianbenoy/kurianbenoy-website/_posts/2019-12-19-swift4tensorflowintro.md

 But as **Chris Lattner** said, the promise of Swift having a infinitely hackable language is just wonderful in my opinion.

+## Ending Notes on Swift

+- The swift syntax is a bit blocker to develop anything now for me.
+CamelCase is such a nice good thing
+- Yet It’s so rich.
+But but hard for understanding the syntax.
+- Thinks like Protocol, struct are not so intuitive after coming from Python background.
+Yet maybe people who come from Java background
+- If you get your hands wet with iOS development you will learn how much those features are useful.